damato-design/blog/src/posts/dynamic-storybook.md

 export const emoji = () => <Button>😀😎👍💯</Button>;
 ```

 The default export is the metadata about your story; the title, the component, and maybe some additional configuration options.
 Each named export is a story.
 So in the above example, you'd have two stories.
 One named "Text" and one named "Emoji".
-And very coming soon, [CSF v3](https://storybook.js.org/blog/component-story-format-3-0/) will introduce an even smaller amount of code to create a story:
+And coming soon, [CSF v3](https://storybook.js.org/blog/component-story-format-3-0/) will introduce an even smaller amount of code to create a story:

 ```jsx
 export default { component: Button };